-2.6.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core)

-2.6.a.
-In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking and transfusion medicine with either blood banking and transfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee. ^(Core)

-2.7.
-Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core)

-2.7.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)
+- 2.6.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
+(Core) - 2.6.a.
+In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in forensic pathology with either forensic pathology certification by the ABPath or AOBPa, or qualifications acceptable to the Review Committee.
+(Core) - 2.6.b.
+Including the program director, the physician faculty must include at least two full-time forensic pathologists who are certified by the ABPath or AOBPa.
+(Core) - 2.6.c.
+Programs with two or more fellows must have at least one more forensic pathologist faculty member than the number of approved fellowship positions.
+(Core) - 2.7.
+Faculty Responsibilities Faculty members must be role models of professionalism.
+(Core) - 2.7.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
+(Core)